Holocaust & Genocide Studies (B.A.)

 40 credits at the upper-level

-Upon completion of the Holocaust & Genocide Studies major students will demonstrate:
+Upon completion of the Holocaust and Genocide Studies Minor, students will demonstrate;

-- Critical knowledge of the Holocaust, its historical and precipitating factors, and an appreciation of its leesons and legacy through multiple disciplines and perspectives.
+- Critical knowledge of the Holocaust, its historical and precipitating factors, and an appreciation of its lesons and legacy through multiple disciplines and perspectives.

 - Understanding of the concept of genocide, as distinct from mass atrocity, and the circumstances under which it can occur, its precipitating factors, and its legacy.